Google expands 'pre-banking' of misinformation in Europe - ExBulletin

 Last fall, Google launched its biggest theory test to date with pre-banking video campaigns in Poland, Czech Republic and Slovakia.
 The video analyzes various techniques used to make false claims about Ukrainian refugees.
 Many of these claims were based on startling and unsubstantiated tales of refugees committing crimes and taking jobs from residents.

 The video has been viewed 38 million times on Facebook, TikTok, YouTube and Twitter.
-This represents the majority of the population of the three countries.
-Researchers found that people who watched the video were more likely to identify false information technology and were less likely to spread false claims to others than those who had never seen the video. .
+This is a number that corresponds to the majority of the population of the three countries.
+Researchers found that people who had seen the video were more likely to identify misinformation techniques and were less likely to spread false claims to others than those who had never seen the video. discovered.

 The pilot project is the largest test of pre-banking to date, and there is a growing consensus in favor of the theory.

-This is a good news story, even though it was inherently bad news business when it came to misinformation.Brazil, Spain, France, USA
+“This was essentially a bad news business when it came to misinformation, but a good news story.”
+Countries such as Brazil, Spain, France and the United States

-Mahadevan calls this strategy a very efficient way to deal with large-scale false alarms.
-Because you can reach a lot of people and deal with a wide range of misinformation at the same time.
+Mahadevan describes the strategy as “a very efficient way to deal with large-scale misinformation because it can reach many people and deal with widespread misinformation at the same time.” increase.

 Google’s new campaign in Germany focuses on photos and videos to make it easier to present false evidence.
 One example: After the earthquake in Turkey last week, some social media users shared a video of a massive explosion in Beirut in 2020 that was actually footage of a nuclear explosion triggered by the earthquake.
 I claimed.
 This wasn’t the first time the 2020 explosion was the subject of misinformation.

-Google will unveil a new German campaign on Monday ahead of next week’s Munich Security Conference.
-The timing of the announcement comes ahead of the annual international security stakeholder meeting and reflects growing concern among both technology companies and government officials about the impact of misinformation.

-Cambridge University professor Sander van der Linden is considered a leading theorist Cambridge University professor Sander van der Linden said the preference of tech companies for pre-banking is easily political This is to avoid sensitive topics that are easily stigmatized.
+University of Cambridge professor Sander van der Linden is considered a leading theorist Cambridge University professor Sander van der Linden said tech companies’ preference for pre-banking was easily political This is to avoid sensitive topics that are easily stigmatized.
 Van der Linden collaborated on his Google campaign and now also gives advice to his Facebook and his Instagram owner, Meta.

 Meta has incorporated pre-banking into various media literacy and anti-misinformation campaigns in recent years, the company told The Associated Press in an email.